pgbarletta/locuaz/docs/source/pruners.rst

         :scale: 100%

         Figure 1: inputs and outputs of a *pruner* at *epoch* **i**.
-The exact process by which the *pruner* compares *iterations* to decide which ones improve the affinity and should be used as a substrate for the next mutations depended on the chosen *pruner*.
+The exact process by which the *pruner* compares *branches* to decide which ones improve the affinity and should be used as a substrate for the next mutations depended on the chosen *pruner*.

 .. warning::
-    For the purposes of these docs, we'll be using **complex** and **iteration** as synonyms, though technically, an *iteration* is comprised of a complex and other information, like its trajectory, its scores, etc...
+    For the purposes of these docs, we'll be using **complex** and **branch** as synonyms, though technically, a *branch* is comprised of a complex and other information, like its trajectory, its scores, etc...

 locuaz.prunerconsensus module
 ------------------------------